 No. Mixing different antifreeze types could impair performance and increase corrosion.

-Refer to your vehicle handbook for the correct type of antifreeze.
+Refer to your vehicle handbook for the correct type of antifreeze to use.

 What happens if you put too much antifreeze in your car?